-A Miami grandmother trying to end her grandson’s seizures in Trinidad finds hope at Miami Children’s Hospital.
+A Miami grandmother trying to end her grandson’s seizures in Trinidad finds hope at Nicklaus Children's Hospital, formerly Miami Children's Hospital.

 “I knew that he needed to be here to